re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 	* this way everything is "set in stone", so the battery life can be computed

 * Set preamble longer than sleep time of Relayer's, send 1 message, preamble wakes Relayer up, and it is able to catch the associated message with the preamble.
-Rquires MESH Timout to increase substantially
+Requires MESH Timout to increase substantially

+* MESH network flow
+	* Sends broadcast to find route, broadcast is received and forwarded until it reaches the Gateway.
+The final route is forwarded back.
+Each broadcast should have the same air time and preamble length (data sent by gateway may be longer since it sends the routing table)
+	* * Get

+* Ignore the MESH Network Protocol completely.
+Instead, just have Node Broadcast its message to all Relay's/Nodes.
+They will then rebroadcast the message until it makes it to the Gateway.
+The Gateway will then do the same thing for the ACK.
+	* Issue - broadcast storm.
+Include a flag, or something in the header to verify if this has already been broadcast.
+Musk Like how the MESH Network works for finding a route
+	* Issue - Nodes may still broadcast the data even though the Gateway has already received it.
+	* * Could mark the messages to ID as data or the associated to that data ACK.
+This can let the Relayer's know whether to rebroadcast or chill

 ## Setup Outline

-The setup consists of three components; a Node, several Relays, and the Gateway.
+The setup consists of three components; End-Node, Relay-Node, and a Gateway.

-Node - Broadcasts a message to the Gateway, block until Acknowledgement is received
+End-Node - Broadcasts a message to the Gateway, waits until an Acknowledgement is received

-Relay - The Relay's will run through the following loop; Sleep the radio, sleep the Arduino for X amount of time, run the Channel Activity Detector (CAD).
+Relay-Node - The Relay-Node's will run through the following loop; Sleep the RFM95 & Arduino for X amount of time, run the Channel Activity Detector (CAD).
 If CAD returns true, break the loop.
 Otherwise, repeat the loop.

-Gateway - acts just like a relay, only it will determine that it's own ID is the target ID and process the message accordingly
+Gateway - acts just like a Relay-Node, only it will determine that it's own ID is the target ID and process the message accordingly

 The following outlines how a message is sent from the node to the Gateway:
 1. The node sends X amount of dummy messages, and than delays for Y amount of time